 Uploaded client logs (mobile application logs) are now accessed from with the Mobile Client Log Upload feature of a mobile application.

-Test users are no longer marked inside Mobile Services cockpit as such, but must be mapped to the
+Test users are no longer marked inside SAP mobile service cockpit as such, but must be mapped to the

-BetaTestUserrole in the Cloud Platform cockpit (under Security > Trust)
+BetaTestUserrole in the SAP Business Technology Platform cockpit (under Security > Trust)

 Migration of Mobile Application Configurations¶

-Once you become familiar with some of the changes in Mobile Services cockpit operations, replicating mobile application configurations between Neo and Cloud Foundry should be straightforward.
-Ideally, replicate a few applications and accounts manually to become familiar with the Mobile Services cockpit.
+Once you become familiar with some of the changes in SAP mobile service cockpit operations, replicating mobile application configurations between Neo and Cloud Foundry should be straightforward.
+Ideally, replicate a few applications and accounts manually to become familiar with the SAP mobile service cockpit.

 You can recreate the application manually, or export the application configuration on Neo and import the configuration on Cloud Foundry.
 The latter process is described in Importing Application Configurations.
 Please be aware of the caveats described on that page.
 Typically some manual adjustments are required after you import the application (rarely are adjustments not needed).